Da'am Workers Party: Ideology

 The party is a joint Arab–Jewish party emphasizing class identity over ethnic or national ones.
 It is strongly left-wing, supporting workers' rights (particularly those of Israeli Arabs), opposing discrimination, and holding an internationalist worldview.
 The party had supported the right of the Palestinian people to found an independent state based on the 1967 borders until 2018, after which the party supported a one-state solution based on civic nationalism.
 The party is against Israeli unilateralism and occupation of the Palestinian territories.
 It also opposes political Islam.

-Members of the party were involved in the establishment of the Workers Advice Center, "an initiative for building an independent labor association".
+Members of the party were involved in the establishment of the Workers Advice Center (WAC-Ma’an), "an initiative for building an independent labor association".
 Ma'an offers support to unemployed and unorganised (non-Union) workers.

 In the 2015 Israeli legislative election, it was the only political party in Israel headed by an Israeli Arab woman, Asma Agbarieh.

 The party produces the monthly English-language magazine Challenge, as well as the Arabic al Sabar and the Hebrew quarterly Etgar.